 What is MetaMask, How Does it Work, and How do You Use it?

-In other words, MetaMask allows users to store Ethereum related data like public addresses and private keys like any other Ethereum wallet, and it allows users to interact with websites running Ethereum-based apps and smart contracts (essentially turning your browser into an Ethereum browser).
+In other words, MetaMask allows users to store Ethereum related data like public addresses and private keys like any other Ethereum wallet (i.e. you can hold your tokens on there), and it allows users to interact with websites running Ethereum-based apps and smart contracts (i.e. it turns your web browser into an Ethereum browser).

 We explain how to install and use MetaMask below.
-First, it’ll be helpful to watch the following official video from MetaMask.
+First, it’ll be helpful to watch the official video below from MetaMask.

 Summary of how to install and use MetaMask: If you download the MetaMask Chrome extension, create a vault, and then fund an address associated with an account you are ready to use any website that uses Ethereum-based apps or smart contracts.
 Essentially then, it boils down to install MetaMask and follow the on-screen directions.
 It all seems more complicated than it is if you are new to the world of cryptocurrency.
 However, the whole thing is almost self explanatory once you start using it.
 See the video below or the image at the top of the page for a visual, see the directions below for a walk through if you need the extra explanations to help you wrap your head around how this all works.